 Instructions

 - Cook the noodles according to the package instructions.
-Serve the noodles topped with the beef.
+Serve the beef and gravy over the noodles. ย

 Notes